JohnQuinn1/Fresnel_Ultrasound/README.md

-# Fresnel Diffraction using Ultrasound Experiment
+# Code for Fresnel Diffraction using Ultrasound Experiment

 In 2022, as a Stage 4 final-year project, the Fresnel Diffraction using Ultrasound Experiment was automated using a micro-stepped stepper